BBBys/FHEMLogEval/README.md

 # Quellen

     [1] Benjamin Baka, Python data structures and algorithms : improve the performance and speed of your applications.
 Packt Publishing, 2017.

     [2] Ivan Idris, Python data analysis cookbook : over 140 practical recipes to help you make sense of your data with ease and build production-ready data apps.
 Packt Publishing, 2016.

+    [3] Alice Zheng and Amanda Casari, Feature engineering for machine learning : principles and techniques for data scientists.
+    O’Reilly Media, 2018.